Devaraagam: Plot

-It was presumed that Vishnu's father would perform the rituals.
-But as he is ill, he forces Vishnu to perform the marriage rituals.
-Even though Vishnu hesitates, his father unknowingly forces him.
-Vishnu is forced to perform marriage rituals of his wife whom he secretly married.
-Seeing this, Lakshmi is heartbroken and helpless.
+It is presumed that Vishnu's father would perform Lakshmi's wedding rituals.
+But as he is ill, he forces Vishnu to perform the wedding.
+Vishnu is forced to perform the wedding of his wife Lakshmi, who is equally heartbroken and helpless.
 She has to go through the ordeal.
-After marriage, Lakshmi's husband is informed that she loved Vishnu, and he says it's not a problem for him.
-Later, Lakshmi becomes pregnant.
-Lakshmi asks her husband to forgive her, and she will inform the others later.
-Lakshmi's husband says to her that he is impotent, and so he does not want anyone else to know the truth that Lakshmi is pregnant with another person's child.
+After the wedding, Lakshmi's husband is informed that she loved Vishnu, and he says it's not a problem for him.
+Later, Lakshmi becomes pregnant and asks her husband for forgiveness.
+Lakshmi's husband admits that he is impotent, and that he does not want anyone else to know that Lakshmi is pregnant with another man's child.

 Broken and distraught, Vishnu leaves his home and travels to many temples, hoping to find peace.
 He visits his father's old student and stays in his house.
 The student is now a renowned priest and impressed by Vishnu.
-He is interested in marrying his daughter Kokila to Vishnu, Kokila an advertisement actress, also likes Vishnu, but Vishnu is unable to forget Lakshmi and does not want to marry anyone else.
-Due to illness Kokila's father ask Vishnu to perform a puja which he was to perform.
+He is interested in marrying his daughter Kokila to Vishnu.
+Kokila, an ad film actress, also likes Vishnu, but Vishnu is unable to forget Lakshmi and does not want to marry anyone else.
+Due to illness Kokila's father asks Vishnu to perform a puja which he was to perform.
 Even though he is hesitant, Vishnu agrees to go.
-The sudden view of kolam in front of the house reminds Vishnu of his Lakshmi, and when the door opens, he sees none other than Lakshmi itself he performs the puja for the child without knowing that it is his son, later due to grief and pain he returns to his father, he yells him about his journey and all about Lakshmi learning that Vishnu had performed the mangalyapuja for his own wife his father, a true brahmin curses that let Vishnu be unfit to perform any pujas and let him become a shaundi which is considered a sinful duty and due to his guilty feelings Vishnu leaves and becomes a shaundi.
+The sudden view of kolam in front of the house reminds Vishnu of his Lakshmi, and when the door opens, he sees none other than Lakshmi.
+He performs the puja for the child without knowing that it is his son.
+Out of grief and pain, he yells at his father and reveals how he had performed the mangalyapuja for his own wife.
+His father, a true brahmin, curses that Vishnu be unfit to perform any pujas and that he become a Shavundi which is considered a sinful duty.

-At present, due to some circumstances, it is shown that Lakshmi's husband is dead, and Vishnu is the one who is performing funeral as Shavundi.
-Seeing this, Lakshmi becomes furious and reveals the secret that her only son cannot perform the last rites as his father is alive and he is none other than Vishnu, the one who blessed her son once as a pujari for long life.
+In the present, Lakshmi's husband is dead, and Vishnu is the one who is performing his funeral as Shavundi.
+Seeing this, Lakshmi becomes furious and reveals that her only son cannot perform the last rites as his father is alive and he is none other than Vishnu, the one who blessed her son once as a pujari for long life.
 Hearing this, everyone is shocked.

-Knowing the truth, Vishnu refused to become the shaundi and take Lakshmi and his son away from society to lead a happy life.
+Vishnu refuses to become the Shavundi and takes Lakshmi and their son away to lead a happy life.